- Organization admin

 Complete Installation

 - Click Install to finish setting up the agent.
+Upon successful installation, the agent will be running.

 - Change ownership - Switch the Zoho Directory admin account linked to the agent in case the original admin leaves your organization or loses LDAP access.